How Much Food To Feed Your Dog: Fact Checked By Our Vet

 PRO TIP: Large breed puppies need to grow slowly to avoid calcium deficiency and ensure their joints stay strong as adults.
 When in doubt, it’s better to slightly underfeed a giant-breed puppy than offer too much food too soon.
 Talk to your veterinarian to adjust your puppy’s feeding schedule as needed.

 Puppies grow fast and their feeding needs change daily.
 If you have the time, weighing your puppy every day will offer a good starting point to calculate how much food to offer.
 However, most owners don’t have the time or the proper scale to weigh their little ones.

 When they’re very young, puppies should drink their mother’s milk freely.
-Once the mother starts weaning them, you can offer regular puppy food adapted to their adult size.
+Once the mum starts weaning them, our experts recommend you offer regular puppy food adapted to their adult size.
 Below you’ll find how much to feed a puppy based on weight, as advised by veterinarians: